 - It is a violation to park and charge an Electric Vehicle (EV) in any location not designated with Parking Department signage for EV parking.

 - It is a violation to park in a Level 1 EV designated rental space for greater than four hours.
 Those EV users wishing to charge for longer periods may park and pay at metered EV spaces or Level 2 EV charging stations.

 - It is a violation to park a non-Electric Vehicle or a vehicle not actively charging at a designated EV parking location.

 COMPACT VEHICLE ONLY

-Unless payment is made via UIUC pay by phone service, or usage of a Day Meter Permit, or usage of a Departmental Meter Permit, there is no parking allowed at a malfunctioning meter.
+Unless payment is made via designated pay by phone service, or usage of a Day Meter Permit, or usage of a Departmental Meter Permit, or pay station, where available, there is no parking allowed at a malfunctioning meter.
 If a malfunctioning meter is encountered, the customer should report that meter to the Parking Department.
 Other than at red-cased, short-term meters, State of Illinois issued accessible permits with the designation “Meter-Exempt” are exempt from meter payment.